Why is it so important to learn English idioms?

 Because they’re used so often in everyday English, if you don’t know them, it’s almost impossible to understand the context.

-Learning common everyday English idioms will help you fit in with most situations, whether it’s at a basketball game, over a beer, studying or going out on a hot date.
+Learning common idioms in English will help you fit in with most situations, whether it’s at a basketball game, over a beer, studying or going out on a hot date.

 The key to understanding English idioms is never to look at them or read them in a literal sense—the words just won’t make sense together.
 Instead, you need to learn them in context so you can understand their true meaning.